-2) Remove the paper label and then unscrew the screw in the centre, to remove the clear plastic (with a flat blade screwdriver).
+2) Remove the paper label and then carefully unscrew the screw in the centre of the telephone dial, to remove the clear plastic (with a flat blade screwdriver).

-3) Remove the small wire retaining clip, this is easily removed with your fingers (see below)
+3) Remove the small wire retaining clip from the vintage telephone dial, this is easily removed with your fingers (see the picture below)

-4) Lift out the number plate backing (using a piece of sticky tape).
+4) Lift out the 746 telephone number plate backing out using a piece of sticky tape (as shown below).

-5) The inside of the dial will look very similar to the phograph below.
-However although the inside parts will be the same shape they will be different colours.
-Some parts may be plastic others brass.
+5) The inside of the vintage dial will look very similar to the photograph below.
+However although the inside parts will be the same shape they may well be different colours and materials.
+This is because some parts of the vintage telephone dial mechanism may be plastic, others may be brass (especially in the older 1960's vintage 706 Telephones).

-6) Apply a small amount of watchmaker’s oil onto a cotton bud and use the cotton bud to clean out the governor cap.
+6) Then apply a small amount of thin "watchmaker’s oil" onto a cotton bud and use the cotton bud to clean out the dial governor cap.
+NEVER use WD40 as this will cause the dial to fail in a few months, its one of the worst thing you can use on these iconic vintage telephone dials.

 7) Move the cotton bud from side to side to get to the complete insides of the cup (see above and below).

-8) Replace the Number dial backing (see below).
+8) Then replace the telephone Number dial backing (see below).

 9) Replace the small wire retaining clip (see below).